1993 San Francisco 49ers season: NFC Divisional Playoffs: vs. (4) New York Giants

 Ricky Watters was the story of the game as he rushed for an NFL record 5 touchdowns.
 He had 118 yards rushing on 24 attempts, along with 5 catches for 46 yards.
 The Giants were never in the game.
 The 49ers handed the Giants their worst playoff loss in their history, eclipsing their 37–0 loss to the Green Bay Packers in 1961.
-The 49ers go to their 2nd straight NFC Championship Game losing to the Cowboys 38-21, And they win Super Bowl XXVIII to the Bills 30-13.